Conrad Homfeld

-Conrad Homfeld (born December 25, 1951, in Houston, Texas) is an American show jumping competitor and Olympic champion.
+Conrad Homfeld (born December 25, 1951, in Pinehurst, North Carolina) is an American show jumping competitor and Olympic champion.

 Olympics

 Homfeld qualified for the 1980 U.S. Olympic team but did not compete due to the U.S. Olympic Committee's boycott of the 1980 Summer Olympics in Moscow, Russia.
 He was one of 461 athletes to receive a Congressional Gold Medal instead.
 At the 1984 Olympic Games in Los Angeles, Homfeld won the gold medal as part of the United States team in Team jumping, with the horse Abdullah.
 He received a silver medal in Individual jumping.
 He later transitioned to a career in show jumping course design.